 Whatever your reason for buying multiple domains, you’ll then need to connect them to your hosting service.
-That’s where the process of domain mapping comes in.
+That’s where the process of domain mapping on WordPress comes in.
 This technique enables a domain that ‘lives’ somewhere other than with your web host to point visitors towards the right host and website content.

 Why Use Domain Mapping?

 Domain mapping can become necessary in a couple of scenarios.
 In this context, ‘mapping’ refers to making sure your chosen domain name points or connects to the hosting server where your website’s files are located.

 The reasons you might need to carry out this process include:

 - You’ve purchased several domain names that all need to point to the same server.

 - A domain name you purchased does not reside with the same hosting provider as your website’s server.

 - You are switching to a new Content Management System (CMS), but want to preserve the links on your site.